 The Court needs a common language in which to conduct deliberations.
 That language is, by custom, French.
 Thus, all documents lodged by the parties in the language of the case are translated into French as part of the internal working file.
 However, documents exchanged between the registries and parties are in the language of the case.
 This assumes particular importance at the end of the proceedings, since the only authentic version of the judgment handed down by either the Court of Justice or the General Court is that which appears in the language of the case.
 The judgments of both the Court of Justice and the General Court are published in the European Court Reports, which appear in all the official languages.

 Given the importance of this role as an intermediary, the Court has recourse only to lawyers.
-The Directorate-General for Translation - which works for all three courts - is composed of lawyer-linguists who have a law degree or an equivalent professional qualification.
-Article 42 of the Rules of Procedure of the Court of Justice provides that the translation service is to be ‘staffed by experts with adequate legal training'.
+The Directorate-General for Translation – which works for both courts – is composed of lawyer-linguists who have a law degree or an equivalent professional qualification.
+Article 42 of the Rules of Procedure of the Court of Justice provides that the translation service is to be ‘staffed by experts with adequate legal training’.